 Printable recipe with picture

-1 teaspoon baking powder
+1 tablespoon baking powder

-½ teaspoon baking soda
+½ teaspoon salt

 1/8 teaspoon salt

-1 teaspoon vanilla extract
+2 teaspoons vanilla extract